AlmondGod/PAL-notes/README.md

 ### First objective

-$Min_\pi D_{KL}(d^\pi(s;g)\|p(s;g))$
+$Min_\pi D_{KL}(d^\pi(s;g)||p(s;g))$

 Where:
 $\pi$: policy
 $D_{KL}$: Kullback-Leibler Divergence, measures the difference between two probability distributions (essentially relative entropies compared)
-$D_{KL}(P\|Q) = Σ P(x) * log(P(x)/Q(x))$
+$D_{KL}(P||Q) = Σ P(x) * log(P(x)/Q(x))$

 $d^\pi(s;g)$: goal-conditioned state-occupancy distribution of $\pi$
 $p(s;g)$: distribution of states that satisfy g

 Essentially, this quantifies the relative difference in entropies of the distribution of how much the policy is occupying goal states relative to the distribution of goal states.
 The actual ‘dynamics-abiding’ agent (left of ||) is trying to imitate the ‘teleporting’ agent (right of ||).

-Now we use f-divergence regularization to get our second and final regression-based policy training objective, weighted by the optimal advantage function which uses the dual optimal value function V*:
+However, this depends on actions, but we want an objective independent of policy.
+Thus we use f-divergence regularization to get our dual problem:

 ### Dual problem Optimization
 $\min_{V(s,g) \geq 0} (1-\gamma)\mathbb{E}{(s,g)\sim\mu_0,p(g)}[V(s;g)] + \mathbb{E}{(s,a,g)\sim d^O}[f^*(R(s;g) + \gamma\mathcal{T}V(s,a;g) - V(s;g))] $

-dual optimal advantage, $R(s; g) + γT V ∗ (s, a; g) − V ∗ (s; g)$; also called f-advantage (hence f-advantage regression)

-This is the minimum over nonnegative Values of the discounted expectation over initial states and goals of the Value plus expectation over the offline distribution of the convex conjugate of f-divergence of advantage
+This is the minimum over nonnegative Values of the discounted expectation over initial states and goals of the Value plus expectation over the (empirical) offline distribution of the convex conjugate of f-divergence of advantage

 With definitions:
 - Convex conjugate: for $f(x)$, $sup_x[<y,x> - f(x)]$ (convert to unconstrained by implicitly satisfying bellman flow constraint (how))
-- F-divergence: the difference between two prob distributions (similar to in the context of state-occupancy matching
+- F-divergence: the difference between two prob distributions (similar to in the context of state-occupancy matching (implemented as Chi-squared divergence ($\int (P(x) - Q(x))^2 / Q(x)$)
 - Advantage: reward of this action plus discounted next state EV (from this action) - current state EV (Measures how good or bad this action is compared to the average action)

-Overall, we find V that minimizes both EV of initial states/goals *and* f-divergence using the advantage function (which ensures learned policy is close to offline data actions).
+Overall, we find V that minimizes both EV of initial states/goals and f-divergence of the offline/trained distributions using the advantage function (which ensures learned policy is close to offline data actions).
 This allows for finding optimal value functions with only offline data.

+We then use a self-supervised regression update for the policy:

 ### Policy Updating
 $\max_{\pi} \mathbb{E}{g\sim p(g)}\mathbb{E}{(s,a)\sim d^O(s,a;g)}[f'_(R(s;g) + \gamma\mathcal{T}V^(s,a;g) - V^*(s;g)) \log \pi(a|s,g)] $

 This finds the maximum over policies of expectation over goals from goal distribution given expectation over states and goals from offline distribution of derivative of the convex conjugate of [(f-divergence function of advantage) + log probability of policy taking action given state and goal.
 It finds the policy to maximize the expected f-advantage weighted log prob of actions in the offline dataset.
-It uses weighted behavioral cloning, where high-advantage actions get more weight, with f-divergence ensuring similarity between offline and learned policy
+It uses weighted behavioral cloning, where high-advantage actions get more weight.

+The dual-optimal advantage, $R(s; g) + γT V ∗ (s, a; g) − V ∗ (s; g)$ is also called f-advantage (hence f-advantage regression)

 With this setup, no hindsight relabeling is needed, and the optimal value is learned without learned policy interleaving (why?).
 Essentially, this Reformulates RL as supervised learning!